 - Finally, I’d love to see a mass consumer campaign that educates the public about how investments differ from savings and what risks people could be taking by pursuing higher returns.

 “At a very basic level, most people don’t fully understand the difference between deposit savings and investment products…even knowledgeable people would be forgiven for being confused by the word “bond” which can also be found in the savings world.”

 How to avoid falling victim to the mini-bond sharks

-And while Google is probably your first port of call for most things – savings deals, film trivia, instructions on how to remove streaky fake tan – it’s not far from reliable.
+And while Google is probably your first port of call for most things – savings deals, film trivia, instructions on how to remove streaky fake tan – it’s far from reliable on many things.
 We all know this, and yet companies still pour millions into Google advertising in the hope that some of us will forget.
 If you’re trying to educate yourself about money or find a better financial deal, you need to ask yourself four questions;

 1. Have I looked at this product using three or more different sources?

 2. Is at least one of those sources an independent, verified organisation (i.e. a mainstream media organisation or independent editorial website)?

 3. Is the organisation being paid to write good things about the product (look out for phrases like “advertorial”, “sponsored post” and copious links to the product’s website)